mrmeizongo/mrmeizongo/README.md

-- 👋 Hi, I’m Jamal Meizongo
+- 👋 Hi, my name is Jamal Meizongo
 - 👀 I’m interested in game and web development
-- 💞️ I’m looking to collaborate on mobile game projects and web applications
+- 👨‍💻 I’m looking to collaborate on mobile game projects and web applications
 - 📫 You can reach me at mrmeizongo@thesleepingwalrus.com

 <!---